 owner/doctor of physical therapy

 Lisa Wilcox, PT, DPT was born and raised in Fairbanks, Alaska.
 She received her Bachelor's degree in Exercise Science in 2003 and then her Doctor of Physical Therapy degree from the University of Montana, Missoula in 2006.
 After finishing school she moved to Colorado and worked in both corporate and private practice clinics for 7 years, until she realized that she wanted to provide a more personal and inclusive treatment that was not possible with network insurance.
-She has now been completing private PT and providing fill-in coverage for outpatient clinics in the Denver Metro area since 2013.
-She loves working with all different types of diagnoses in the outpatient field, and utilizes different manual therapy techniques to supplement therapeutic exercise programs, functional training and patient education.
+She provided contract services to clinics and private in-home therapy throughout the Denver Metro area since 2013 and started Solstice Physical Therapy in 2017.
+She loves working with all different types of diagnoses, but thrives on helping people with chronic pain or difficult to treat injuries to regain function and live their best lives!
+She utilizes different manual therapy techniques to supplement customized therapeutic exercise programs, functional training and patient education.
 She is certified in Dry Needling and finds that this is a very helpful tool in treating patients with a variety of conditions.